7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Container Reuse

-By default, acquiring a container resource does not always start a fresh container.
-Likewise, on releasing the resource the container will not be destroyed.
-When a container resource is acquired the docker system is inspected to determine if a matching container is already executing.
-If a matching container is already running this container is referenced by the `ContainerResource`.
+By default acquiring a container resource does not always start a fresh container.
+Likewise on releasing the resource the container will not be destroyed.
+When a container resource is acquired, the Docker system is inspected to determine if a matching container is already executing.
+If a matching container is found this container is referenced by the `ContainerResource`.
 Otherwise a fresh container is started.
 In both cases the acquired `ContainerResource` will have passed configured health checks.